MTDOJRP/docs/docs/introduction/rules.md

 ### 📕 General Rules

 :::note Usernames / In-Game Names
-Usernames that could impersonate staff, other players, characters, famous people, etc are not permitted.
+Usernames that could impersonate staff, other players, characters, famous people, etc., are not permitted.
 - Your in-game name must be appropriate.
 :::